Andrea041/OBD-Project/README.md

 # Neural Network for Multiclass Classification
-This project implements a neural network for multiclass classification from scratch
+This project implements a neural network for multiclass classification from scratch.

 ## Requirements & Instructions to run the code
 ### Requirements